MSD-IRIMAS/filter1D_visualization/README.md

 # filter1D_visualization

 Automatically generate a html (`index.html`) page showing a 2D space of 1D convolution-based filters as usually used in [Deep Learning for Time Series Classification](https://msd-irimas.github.io/pages/dl4tsc/).
-It is mainly based on [Bokeh library](https://github.com/bokeh/bokeh).
+It is mainly based on [Bokeh library](https://github.com/bokeh/bokeh) and [Aeon](https://github.com/aeon-toolkit/aeon).

 ## Usage